 Ames passed this test easily and passed another one in 1991.
 Ames said, "There's no special magic ...
 Confidence is what does it.
 Confidence and a friendly relationship with the examiner ... rapport, where you smile and you make him think that you like him".

-The generally acknowledged tactics for beating a polygraph machine are to carefully control your breathing, and to artificially increase your heart rate during what are called the "control questions."
+The generally acknowledged tactics for beating a polygraph machine are to carefully control your breathing, and to artificially increase your heart rate during what is called the "control questions."

 These are innocuous questions that are designed to set a baseline for responses.